 The LTC NEWS Cost of Care Calculator illustrates the magnitude of the problem.
 You can see the current and future costs where you live by clicking here.

 Long-Term Care Insurance is not appropriate for everyone.
-If you have little savings and income, the necessity of insurance is not there since you may easily qualify for Medicaid.
-Certain pre-existing health problems can make it more difficult or impossible to obtain coverage since LTC Insurance is medically underwritten.
+If you have little savings and income, the necessity for insurance is not there since you may easily qualify for Medicaid.
+Certain pre-existing health problems can make obtaining coverage more difficult or impossible since LTC Insurance is medically underwritten.

 Experts suggest speaking with a licensed and qualified Long-Term Care Insurance specialist who works with the major companies.
-The specialist can advise you if coverage is appropriate and match your age, health, and family history with the right company, so you get the best coverage at the lowest cost.
+The specialist can advise you if coverage is appropriate and match your age, health, and family history with the right company to get the best coverage at the lowest cost.